zeni/SEALC/README.md

 - SA stop all: stop all motors;

-- RO rotate: no argument or argument=0 => continuously / argument>0 => argument is number of turns.
-Steppers only.
+- RO rotate: for steppers, no argument or argument=0 => continuously / argument>0 => argument is number of turns.
+For vibros, no argument or argument=0 => continuously ON / argument>0 => argument is ON duration.

 - RW rotate wave: rotate continuously with triangle speed variation (0-speed-0).
 Argument is number of periods per turn.
 Steppers only.